rodolfogf-dev/take-home-project/README.md

 # TakeHomeAssignment :computer:
-Hi, here's the code project related to [vigil's take home assignment](https://github.com/new-ft/aspnet-take-home-assignment) For this challenge I choose to use the following principles:
+Hi, I'm Rodolfo (rodolfogf.dev@gmail.com) and here's the code project related to [vigil's take home assignment](https://github.com/new-ft/aspnet-take-home-assignment)
+For this challenge I choose to use the following principles:
 - Clean Arch & DDD: folder structures & organization were based towards the "Person" entity and any events related to it;
 - CRQS: Used to process commands/queries spliting based on use cases ("addPerson", "getall", etc..);